- What is alcohol intoxication?

 - 76 milliliters/2.5 US fl oz of wine

-The symptoms depend on the level of alcohol in the blood, and whether the individual drinks alcohol regularly.
+The symptoms experienced depend on the level of alcohol in the blood, and whether the person drinks alcohol regularly.

 - Reduced attentiveness